WEAREJAM/Kickstart_at_ElevateLabs-WiresharkAnalysis/findings.md

 The resolver asked what the ipv4 and ipv6 address to that website. and it replies with the ip.

 The total packets can be seen here in Wireshark.
+Generally, we use TCP MODEL for transmitting data, in this Wireshark we can see this model flow along with the details like mac, ipv4, ipv6, session etc flow.

+Let's observe the model and collect details